jonthornton/jquery-timepicker/README.md

 	```

 - **option**
 Change the settings of an existing timepicker.
+Calling ```option``` on a visible timepicker will cause the picker to be hidden.

 	```javascript
 	$('#optionExample').timepicker({ 'timeFormat': 'g:ia' });